contiamo/operational-visualizations/docs/adr/0007-frame-vs-scale.md

 When we draw charts we iterate over the frame, as the result there are some issues with continuous charts (Line, Area):

 - it will draw lines in case of missing data (to prevent this we added special code)
-- there is a chance it will draw a "knot", because **there is no guarantee that points in Scale and in Frame are in the same order**
+- there is a chance it will draw a "twist" (or tangle, or knot), because **there is no guarantee that points in Scale and in Frame are in the same order**

 This is the same issue as reported in [#94](https://github.com/contiamo/operational-visualizations/issues/94).